Anti-social behaviour and hate crime

 - Powys County Council: 01597 826000

 Our promise to youIf you report ASB then the community safety team will keep things confidential.
-We will make sure you know the name of the officer dealing with your problem and will respond to low-level issues within three working days and urgent issues within one working day.
-If you are reporting a criminal matter then we will need Police evidence in order to progress the matter.
+We will make sure you know the name of the officer dealing with your problem and will respond to non-urgent issues within two working days and urgent issues within one working day.
+If you are reporting a criminal incident, then we will need Police evidence in order to progress the matter.

 In association with